• Marco K Wittmann

 PRINCIPAL INVESTIGATOR [email] [cv] [scholar] [bluesky]

-Marco is an MRC Career Development Fellow at UCL's Department of Experimental Psychology.
+Marco is Associate Professor and MRC Career Development Fellow at UCL's Department of Experimental Psychology.
 His research focuses on the cognitive and neural mechanisms of adaptive human behavior, particularly in social interactions.
 After completing his undergraduate degree in Germany and a Wellcome Trust-funded MSc and DPhil at Oxford, Marco conducted his postdoctoral work at Oxford and UCL.
 He established his current group in 2024.
 He combines computational modelling, neuroimaging, and brain stimulation in his research.
 His goal is to characterise and causally understand the latent mechanisms and brain processes that enable navigation of complex social environments.

 • Yongling Lin